Display the number with no formatting.

 Thousand separator.
 In some locales, a period is used as a thousand separator.

 Time separator.
-In some locales, other characters may be used to represent the time separator.
+In some locales, other characters might be used to represent the time separator.

 Date separator.
-In some locales, other characters may be used to represent the date separator.
+In some locales, other characters might be used to represent the date separator.

 (E- E+ e- e+)